 How we cook and what we eat affects not only our health, but that of our planet.
 From buying locally sourced, organic produce to reducing your food waste, there are many choices you can make that will help to reduce your carbon footprint.

 While it might seem that retail behemoths dictate what products are offered to us, their decisions are strongly shaped by the demands and desires of their customers.
-As consumers, we have the power to heavily influence retail and farming policies.
-With this power also comes an increased responsibility in our own food choices.
-You can make changes for the better, and knowing the impact your food habits have and what you can do about it, will enable you to make healthier and more sustainable decisions.
+As consumers, we have the power to influence retail and farming policies, but with this power comes the increased responsibility of our own food choices.
+Make changes for the better, knowing the impact your habits have.
+What you do will enable you to make healthier and more sustainable decisions.

 While some fruits and vegetables might be available in your supermarket all year round, there are few crops that are harvested throughout the year.
 Out-of-season-produce is often harvested before it is fully ripe and travels hundreds of kilometers to its final destination.
 Check the country of origin on the stickers or packages, and only buy what is currently in season.
 Those choices will be more nutritious, will be packed with flavor, and will also be more environmentally friendly.

-Tip: If you want to preserve summery flavors, try pickling your vegetables!
+Tip: If you want to preserve summery flavors, try pickling and fermenting your vegetables!

 Once in a while, try postponing your shopping trip for a day or two and cook with what you already have at home.
 You will be surprised by what you can come up with from the leftovers in your fridge and freezer!
 Lastly, find out the best way to store your groceries from the time you bring them home.
 A lot of foods can last much longer than you ever thought.

-It's all about making smart choices.
+It’s all about making smart choices.
+Support companies that have a track record of making good choices in their practices.
 Take responsibility for what you buy and how you store it.
-And support companies that have a track record of making good choices in their practices.